MostlyKIGuess/Yappus-Term/README.md

 ## Features

 - Interactive command-line interface for chatting with Gemini AI
-- Support for multiple Gemini models (1.5 Pro, 1.5 Flash, etc.)
+- Support for multiple Gemini models including latest Gemini 2.0 Flash
 - Persistent chat history saved between sessions
 - Command-line arguments for direct queries and configuration
 - Interactive commands within the chat interface
+- File integration with `/file` command for context-aware discussions
+- Directory navigation with built-in file system commands (`/ls`, `/cd`, `/pwd`)
+- Command piping to combine shell commands with AI queries
 - Export chat history to JSON files
 - Configuration management for API keys and model selection
 - Syntax highlighting for code blocks in responses
-- Simple and easy-to-use interface
+- Tab completion and command history support
+- Context awareness that maintains conversation flow

 ## In Works
-- Using history for more context.
+- [ ] Using history for more context.
-- Using current directory and .git for more knowledge.
+- [x] Using current directory and .git for more knowledge.
-- Using history to predict next questions and help.
+- [ ]Using history to predict next questions and help.
+- [ ]Fully local mode using Ollama
+- [~(kinda lol) ]RAG support with document indexing
+- [ ] CMD to include the actual shell commands for better interactive.

 ## Prerequisites